-RANDU JM OF 08/06 5/2001 INSURANCE Insured Name Address Miami, FL33173 This memorandum is issued as a matter of information only and confers no rights upon the holder.
-This memorandum does not amend, extend or alter the coverages afforded by the Certificate listed below Seabury & Smith, Inc. 1776 West Lakes Parkway West Des Moines, Iowa 50398 Chicago Insurance Company Covered Person (Status) Student Owner Employee policy period document wi by the Certifi This is to certify that the Certificate listed below has been issued to the insured named above for the policy period indicated, notwithstanding any requirement, term or condition of any contract or other document with respect to which this memorandum may be issued or may pertain, the insurance afforded by the Certificate described herein is subject to all the terms, exclusions and conditions of such Certificate.
-The limits shown may have been reduced by paid claims.
-Type of Insurance Certificate Number Effective Da ite Expiration Date Limits Professional Liability To Be Assigned 8/6/2001 8/6/2002 each incident or occurrence in the aggregate \$1 million each incident / \$3 million annual aggregate Occurrence Memorandum Holder Authorized Representative: lteven E TI.
+MEMO INSUR RANDU ANCE JM OF /2001 Mi me dress ami, FL 33173 inf hoi or list lder.
+This memor nd confers no randum does es afforded a matter of o rights upon the s not amend, extend by the Certificate 177 abury & Smith, 76 West Lakes I st Des Moines, Parkway L icago Insurance Con erel Person (Status) lent Owner Employee policy period document wi by the Certifi Certificate.
+T indicated, noty th respect to we cate described he limits show vithstanding a hich this memo herein is subje n may have be ny re scand ct to en re all the terms, exclu educed by paid claim condition of ar or may pertain, sions and cond y contract or other , the insurance afforded litions of such Type of Insurance Certificate Number Effective D te Expiration Date Limits Professional Liability To Be Assigned 8/6/2001 8/6/2002 each incident or occurrence in the aggregate \$1 million each incident / \$3 million annual aggregate Occurrence · Memorandur n Holder - horized Representat